HagarAboSamra/depi-DA-project/README.md

 # English Premier League Performance Analysis (2018–2023)

-All rights reserved to Team Hanen Hosam.
+All rights reserved to Team Hanen Elkhishen.
 This is our graduation project from the DEPI program.

 ## Table of Contents